Agents shouldn't work for the vendor. They should work for you.

 Audit-trail extension into runtime

-Every production action is traced to a named human, in the same audit trail that started at the spec.
+Production actions carry attribution to a named human, in the same audit trail that started at the spec.
 Deploys, runbook executions, on-call interventions, posture changes, evidence collection: all land in the same OAuth-anchored log.
 Audit-log destination is per-engagement; query authority is declared per engagement.

 Auto-research, runtime variant